Review coming soon

 Get an email when final verdict is ready:

 Good to know

-Sizes for the men’s Nike Air Huarache Gripp shoes, with half sizes, are available.
-This model comes in medium width and fits true to size.
+Sizes for the men’s Nike Air Huarache Gripp shoes are available.
 There’s a thick rope lace-up system that offers an easy way to adjust the fit.
 Synthetic and textile fabrics make up the upper, providing a stretchy feel that hugs the foot.
 The sneaker also has a front zipper that keeps the fit tight, while the high collar protects the ankle.

 Textile and synthetic materials make up the high-top Nike Air Huarache Gripp.
 This updated model is also made with ultra-comfortable CMP foam, along with an airbag at the heel.
 There's a clip that wraps the underside of the rugged outsole, which offers comfort and stability.
 An inner cleatie hugs the foot to keep the wearer warm and dry, while the outer cleatie provides an additional layer of protection.